Police investigating deadly drive-by shooting in neighborhood off Plank Road

 BATON ROUGE - One person was hurt and another was killed in a drive-by shooting in a neighborhood off Plank Road late Wednesday morning.

-Baton Rouge police officers said 24-year-old Kavonta Veals was shot and killed around 11 a.m. near his home on Madison Avenue.
+Baton Rouge police officers said 24-year-old Kevonta Veals was shot and killed around 11 a.m. near his home on Madison Avenue.

 Officers said a 22-year-old female was also shot, but was taken to a hospital with non-life-threatening injuries and is expected to be okay.